gpetters94/Shades-of-gray-theme/README.md

 `~/.mozilla/firefox/<name-of-your-profile>/chrome/userChrome.css`

 Firefox uses widgets of the current GTK3 theme in websites that have not designed their own widgets for forms.
 With dark themes this is ugly and input fields, checkboxes etc. are difficult to use (e.g. black font in dark input fields).
 To fix this behavior the file `userContent.css` contains color-neutral form widgets.

+This file also contains theme customizations for the New Tab page (*about:newtab*).

 Copy the file or its contents to this location for enabling:

 `~/.mozilla/firefox/<name-of-your-profile>/chrome/userContent.css`

+The file `bookmark-search-plus-2.css` contains theme customizations for the very useful add-on *Bookmark search plus 2* ([AMO](https://addons.mozilla.org/firefox/addon/bookmark-search-plus-2) | [Github](https://github.com/aaFn/Bookmark-search-plus-2)).

+Copy this file into your *chrome* directory:

+`~/.mozilla/firefox/<name-of-your-profile>/chrome/bookmark-search-plus-2.css`

-You should choose the dark style in Firefox to get a consistent dark appearance.
+Note: You should choose the dark style in Firefox to get a consistent dark appearance.

 #### Inkscape
 Original colored icons in Inkscape are hard to identify in dark themes.
 The file `icon.svg` in folder `Inkscape-icons` contains bright icons.